 The Petersen Automotive Museum first opened in 1994 in a former department store building at the corner of Wilshire and Fairfax, across the street from LACMA and the forthcoming Academy Museum.
 It is one of the largest automotive museums in the world with a collection of more than 300 vehicles and other objects relating to the history of automobiles.
 Last summer, the Petersen announced a capital project to redesign its building to mark its 20th anniversary in 2014.

-New Museum in LA: The Academy Museum of Motion Pictures
+exterior view of the Academy Museum of Motion Pictures

 At the corner of Wilshire and Fairfax, on the southwestern edge of LACMA’s campus, the Academy of Motion Pictures Arts and Sciences is constructing the new Academy Museum of Motion Pictures.
 The project is led by Renzo Piano—the starchitect of LACMA’s adjacent Broad and Resnick pavilions—and will include a renovation of the landmarked May Company Building.